open-telemetry/opentelemetry-collector-contrib/docs/operators/severity_parser.md

 ## `severity_parser` operator

-The `severity_parser` operator sets the severity on an entry by parsing a value from the record.
+The `severity_parser` operator sets the severity on an entry by parsing a value from the body.

 ### Configuration Fields